STOUT22/Param_a5/README.md

  TO move you use the 'A' and 'D' Keys to move left and right respectively.
  Use 'Spacebar' to perform jump action
- Beware of red platforms as they may send you back to bottom
+ Beware of red platforms as they may send you back to bottom Also u have to move your character to stay on the moving platforms